onap/dcaegen2-services-son-handler/README.md

 son handler can be manually deployed in dcae environment using cloudify blueprint.

 login to bootstrap container in dcae deployment

+Copy the blueprints to the bootstrap container.

+The blueprint can be found under dpo/blueprints in the son-handler project.

 To install :
 	cfy install -b sonhms -d sonhms -i <inputs filepath> <blueprint filepath>